michalsustr/higcompetition/README.md

 $ bundle exec jekyll server
 ```

-Then all the static HTML files are generated under `_site/` directory and can
+Then all the static HTML files are generated under `_site/` directory and can be
-be copied to the web server.
+copied to the web server, via `upload.sh`